egilgamesh/SprializeMatrix_TDD/README.md

 1- Moving the checkSize of Array to Matrix object, and add new unit test to check if the matrix allowd only greater than or equal 5.

-2- Variable amesconsisttenceies and following Camel Case in all Variables name.
+2- Variable Names consistencies and following Camel Case in all Variables name.

-3- Remove all empty Lines,Comments.
+3- Remove all empty Lines, Comments.

 4- Remove all Brackets for if else and for loops with only one statement.

 5- Use Matrix constructor to initiate the Matrix and set the object fields.

 5- replace int[,] ListElements = matrix.SetInitialValues(matrixSize) with field inside Matrix object